 There are some disclosures, which may be made without the applicant's or insured's prior authorization.
-These include disclosures to:
+These include, but are not limited to, disclosures to:

 In addition, we may provide information to the North Carolina Department of Insurance in connection with its regulatory authority and to other governmental or law enforcement authorities to protect our legal interest or in cases of suspected fraud or improper activities.

-Applicants and insureds may request access to all personal information, which we have collected.
+Applicants and insureds may request access to all personal information that we have collected about that applicant or insured.
 This request should be sent to: Manager, North Carolina Joint Underwriting Association/North Carolina Insurance Underwriting Association, Post Office Box 8009, Cary, North Carolina 27512.
-They may call us at (919) 821-1299 between 8:00 a.m. and 4:15 p.m.
+Or, you may call us at (919) 821-1299 between 8:00 a.m. and 4:15 p.m.
 Monday through Friday.
-If we are unable to resolve their concerns or answer their questions, we will refer them to the North Carolina Department of Insurance.